prainar/peer/11-messaging/README.md

    - Test listing conversations, starting new chats, and navigating to chat screens.
    - Ensure the UI updates correctly based on API responses.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for the conversation list.
-  - Search or filter conversations.
-  - Improved UX flow (e.g., notifications, loading spinners).
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working messaging interface module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.